 The only way a customer will refer your lawn care business or will write a review is if you provide amazing customer service.
 It isn’t just that you did a good job, it’s that YOU and your team went above and beyond.
 You were kind, patient and attentive.
 You didn’t leave a giant mess behind, you were on time and responsive.
 It’s all about presentation.

 If you offer additional services then look for any opportunity to up-sell.
 Sometimes your clients aren’t aware that they need additional work.
 For instance, a client of yours runs a daycare so they probably need kid friendly fertilizer and weed treatment or maybe they could use a fun garden that the kids can enjoy.

 Connecteam's all-in-one lawn care app is the answer

 Whether you’re in the office or in the field, Connecteam’s lawn care business app has all the tools you could think of so you can grow and manage your business, and it’s available at your fingertips.
 With Connecteam, it’s easy than you think to automate the work and grow your business.
-Start a free 14 day trial and find out for yourself!Learn more now
+Start with the free plan and find out for yourself!Learn more now

 Buy equipment without researching.

 If you haven’t done the research to make sure there is a demand for your business and if you don’t have any viable clients, do not buy any equipment!
 The required equipment should be one of the last things you buy.

 If you do buy equipment, make sure to look into the guarantee or warranty that is included in the equipment and if it’s easy to find replacement parts.